 F.2.3 Cybernetic Avatar Communication Platform

 A cybernetic avatar communication platform provides communication function between CAs and service consoles.
 It manages a lot of CAs in the service environment and manages control sessions between service operators and CAs.
-The platform is a middleware that enables a service console as a Service Application of the RoIS framework to control a CA as an HRI Engine, and also is a communication infrastructure that handles streaming connections used beneath the RoIS streaming components.
+The platform is a middleware that enables a service console as a Service Application of the RoIS framework to control a CA as an RoIS Engine, and also is a communication infrastructure that handles streaming connections used beneath the RoIS streaming components.

 The CA platform for experiments implements its streaming connection upon WebSocket that connects a service console implemented as a browser application with the streaming components on the CAs.
-Service Application endpoints of RoIS are instantiated on the platform, give control consoles to operators as browser applications, and bind components on CAs as RoIS HRI Engines.
+Service Application endpoints of RoIS are instantiated on the platform, give control consoles to operators as browser applications, and bind components on CAs as RoIS Engines.

 F.2.4 Example: Product explanation at large stores